MicrosoftDocs/winrt-related/winrt-related-src/cpp-ref-for-winrt/clock.md

 # winrt::clock struct ([C++/WinRT](/windows/uwp/cpp-and-winrt-apis/intro-to-using-cpp-with-winrt))
 A type containing static helper functions for converting a [Windows::Foundation::DateTime](/uwp/api/windows.foundation.datetime) (that is, a [std::chrono::time_point](/cpp/standard-library/time-point-class)) to and from [FILETIME](https://msdn.microsoft.com/library/windows/desktop/ms724284), and to and from [time_t](/cpp/c-runtime-library/reference/time-time32-time64).

+**winrt::clock** is *defined* as using the same units as **Windows::Foundation::DateTime** (a signed 64-bit integer of 100-nanosecond intervals since Jan 1 1601).
+Other C++ standard clocks don't typically define their resolution, and don't use the epoch Jan 1 1601, which is a Windows Runtime/FILETIME epoch.

 ## Syntax
 ```cppwinrt
 struct clock